0xPolygonMiden/miden-vm/docs/src/user_docs/assembly/io_operations.md

 Unlike regular memory, procedure locals are not guaranteed to be initialized to zeros.
 Thus, when working with locals, one must assume that before a local memory address has been written to, it contains "garbage".

 Internally in the VM, procedure locals are stored at memory offset stating at $2^{30}$.
 Thus, every procedure local has an absolute address in regular memory.
-The `push.env.locaddr` is provided specifically to map an index of a procedure's local to an absolute address so that it can be passed to downstream procedures, when needed.
+The `locaddr.i` instruction is provided specifically to map an index of a procedure's local to an absolute address so that it can be passed to downstream procedures, when needed.